How Accurate Are AI Detectors in 2026? The Honest Answer

 We built Is It AI? knowing that accuracy claims are meaningless without context.
 That's why we show:

-- Flagged passages with specific explanations of why each was flagged
+- Flagged passages with specific explanations of why each was flagged.

-- Multiple detection dimensions — AI pattern analysis and statistical text analysis working together
+- Multiple detection dimensions.
+AI pattern analysis and statistical text analysis working together.

-- Honest confidence levels — clear about when results are uncertain rather than forcing a verdict
+- Honest confidence levels.
+Clear about when results are uncertain rather than forcing a verdict.

 A teacher who can see why a passage was flagged makes a better judgment than one who only sees "87% AI".
+For more on the technique, see how AI detection actually works.

 AI detectors are useful screening tools with real limitations.
 They're best at catching unedited AI text and worst at handling mixed, edited, or non-native-English writing.